Sponsored by Allianz Travel

 What Are the Outer Banks?

 The Outer Banks (OBX) is a 130-mile stretch of barrier islands just off the coast of North Carolina, from Corolla in the north to Ocracoke in the South.
+And then there is the Southern part of the Outer Banks, the Crystal Coast.

 Like Wrightsville Beach, it has the ocean on one side and the sound on the opposite side of the coastline offering even more opportunity for water activities.